tegarimansyah/vitepress-playbook/src/hire.md

 ## More About Me

-> [!TIP]
-> This still working in progress

 Seasoned technology enthusiast with 7+ years of hands-on experience in software development, DevOps culture building, and strategic problem-solving.
 Proven track record of driving innovation, product discovery, and creating proof-of-concept in diverse engineering domains.
 Have 4+ years experience working remotely and asynchronously.

 Adept at leading discussions, providing mentorship, and delivering impactful talks at both local meet-ups and international conferences.
-Skilled in leveraging a robust skill set, including proficiency in programming languages (Python, Node.js), Bash, Kubernetes, IaC, CI/CD, and system optimization.
+Skilled in leveraging a robust skill set, including proficiency in programming languages (Python, Node.js, Go), Bash, Kubernetes, IaC, CI/CD, and system optimization.

 Spearheaded approximately 20 teams with multiple projects to adopt DevOps practices, implemented better containerization, better observability, and enhanced CI/CD pipelines.
 Excels in bridging the gap between high-level business problems and deep technical product development.

 Open to engaging conversations on technology and eager to contribute to impactful projects, especially developer-focused products.

-## Working Experiences

-> [!TIP]
-> This still working in progress
+Check [my linkedin](https://linkedin.com/in/tegarimansyah) for my working history.